 Group food challenges last about four hours, during which Michael Pistiner, MD, and his team meet with families, monitor patients and give group lessons on reading food labels, how to use an auto-injector, how to make decisions when eating out and more.
 It also gives families a chance to meet one another and have in-depth conversations with providers.

 “Since toddlers and babies cannot express how they’re feeling, this group setting lets us watch them play.
-We base how they’re doing on their demeanor,” said Pistiner, director of the Food Allergy, Advocacy, Education and Prevention Program at MGHfC.
+We base how they’re doing on their demeanor,” said Pistiner, director of the Food Allergy, Advocacy, Education and Prevention Program at MGfC.
 “We play with them and see how well they can be distracted if there is a potential reaction.”

 “Early on, I was worried that Nicholas wouldn’t be able to go to birthday parties or social gatherings because his allergies were so severe.
 Even coming into contact with certain foods would cause a reaction on his skin,” said Wardon.
 “This is a big deal for Nicholas now, he can enjoy birthday parties like any other kid, which he has never been able to do before.”

 Another distinctive feature of the Food Allergy Center’s approach is using shared decision making when approaching treatment options.
-“I was touched by that because parents are so different in how they care for their children and MGHfC respected that,” said Wardon.
+“I was touched by that because parents are so different in how they care for their children and MGfC respected that,” said Wardon.
 “He let me lead and he followed.
-I cannot put into words how amazing it has been at MGHfC and how Nicholas and our family can now live a normal life.”
+I cannot put into words how amazing it has been at MGfC and how Nicholas and our family can now live a normal life.”